 About the Data Science Challenge

-- Sponsored by the National Institute of Standards and Technology (NIST) Data Science Evaluation (DSE) Series and the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative through grant GBMF4563.
+- Sponsored by the National Science Foundation (NSF) through grant 1926542 and the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative through grant GBMF4563.

 - Organized by the Data Science Research lab, the WEecology lab, and Stephanie Bohlman’s lab all at the University of Florida.